-This article is the second entry of series of posts exploring situations in which FOSS alone isn’t enough to secure user freedom.
+This article is the second entry of series of posts exploring situations in which FLOSS alone isn’t enough to secure user freedom.

 My previous article, Whatsapp and the domestication of users, got more attention than I was expecting.
-Some responses gave me a lot to think about,1 especially regarding actions we can take.
+Some responses gave me a lot to think about, especially regarding actions we can take.
 I suggest reading that article first; it explained what “user domestication” is and why it’s a problem.
-It enumerated three countermeasures: FOSS, simplicity, and open platforms.
+It enumerated three countermeasures: FLOSS, simplicity, and open platforms.

 How do we keep an open platform from becoming a closed platform in the future?

 There are three ways to close an open platform:

 - A forced migration onto a different platform.